aamoeng/AD-image-classification/cnn_model/hyperparameters.md

   - Softmax in output layer
 - **Pooling layers:** AveragePooling2D, pool size (2, 2)

-### Notes
+### Note:
-- These hyperparameters were selected based on preliminary experiments to balance accuracy and computational efficiency.
+- Hyperparameters were selected iteratively to balance accuracy and computational efficiency.
-- Learning rate and batch size were tuned to achieve stable convergence over 10 epochs.
+- Learning rate and batch size were tuned based on convergence over the 10 epochs.